gritsenko/c3_spine_plugin/README.md

 - Dynamic animation speed control.
 - Dynamic region changing for current skin attachments.
 - Events to trigger C3 triggers.
+- Render Quality property (upsample, downsample rendered image, improve quality vs save on GPU performance and texture memory.)
+- Add expressions TextureWidth, TextureHeight (texture size used to display Spine), based on original Spine bounds and RenderQuality setting.
+- Multiple skeleton instances (w/ variable skin) per Spine object (save on atlas texture memory usage and faster to spawn new instances.)

 ## Wishlist
-- SkeletonData single type instance and multiple skeleton instances per Spine object / instances (save texture memory for mutiple instances of one skeleton.)

 ## Release notes
+- 1.8.0: Instances of a spine object whill use the original objects skelton info, reducing texture requirements and faster creation of an instance.
+Add render quality property.
+Add TextureHeight and TextureWidth ACEs.
 - 1.7.0: Add event trigger ACE (trigger when animation event occurs.)
 - 1.6.0: Add Set region action (change region(texture) of an attachment in a slot on the current skin.
 Useful for character customization.